kscali/sinatra-complex-forms-associations-cb-000/README.md

 The main difference here is that we added the `checked` property to each checkbox with a condition to test whether the given pet is already present in the current owner's collection of pets.
 We implemented this `if` statement by wrapping the `checked` attribute in ERB tags, allowing us to use Ruby on our view page.

-Go ahead and make some changes to your owner using this edit form, then place a `binding.pry` in your `patch '/owners/:id'` action and submit the form.
+Go ahead and make some changes to your owner using this edit form, then place a `binding.pry` in your `post '/owners/:id'` action and submit the form.
 Once you hit your binding, type `params` in the terminal.

 I filled out my edit form like this: